 Deforestation leads to less water being stored in the soil.
-Therefore, the land dries out quicker than it would have if it was covered in vegetation.
-Also, trees release moisture into the atmosphere through their leaves, a process known as transpiration.
+Therefore, the land dries out quicker than it would if it were covered in vegetation.
+Also, trees release moisture into the atmosphere through their leaves; a process is known as transpiration.
 Removing trees and vegetation reduces the amount of moisture in the atmosphere making the area drier.

-Constructing dams and reservoirs reduces water flow downstream.
+Constructing dams and reservoirs reduces the flow of water downstream.
 This can lead to drought in other areas.
-There are a number of locations around the world where this could lead to conflct in the future, including along the River Nile.
+There are several locations worldwide where this could lead to conflict in the future, including along the River Nile.

 Intensive agriculture depletes water supplies as large quantities of water are required for irrigation.
-Adidtionally, livestock also have considerable demands on water for drinking.
+Additionally, livestock also has considerable demands on water for drinking.

 Some locations are more vulnerable to drought than others